emanaev/riscv-toolchain/README.md

 docker pull emanaev/riscv-toolchain
 ```

-Now you can build and run your code, see example.
+Now you can build and run your code, see example project [test-freestanding](https://github.com/emanaev/riscv-toolchain/tree/main/test-freestanding).